zordsdavini/TagMe/README.md

 # TagMe
-Tag multiple files by rename
+Tag multiple files by rename.
+Tag should appairs in filename.